 Well, listen.

-Well, remember, you're gonna have T cell antibodies that won't even be discernible if they take your blood and test it.
+Well, remember, you're going to have T-cell antibodies that won't even be discernible if they take your blood and test it.

 Oh, absolutely.